What Is Prurigo? Symptoms, Causes, Diagnosis & Treatment

 • Skin Biopsy: To examine the skin tissue and rule out other dermatological conditions.

 Treating prurigo can be challenging and often requires a multifaceted approach.
-Treatment options may include:
+Treatment focuses on reducing itching, controlling inflammation, and preventing scratching.

 Topical Treatments